enzanki-ars/rocket-league-replay-analysis/README.md

 * _Optional:_ A [https://sourceforge.net/projects/imdisk-toolkit/](RAM disk)
 is suggested to run the program much faster.
 This program can take up about .1 GB per minimap render, with player data renders taking up about .5 GB per render.
+A RAM Disk does not necessarily increase the program's speed, but it will help reduce the stress on the hard drive.
 Copy the program to the RAM disk and run it from there.

 ## Usage Instructions